bquast/PM-Replication/README.md

 interesting place for replications.
 The replication of a paper can guide students during the transition from training to themselves undertaking research.
-At the same time, graduate students are sufficiently knowledgable to undertake a replication relatively independantly.
+At the same time, graduate students are sufficiently knowledgable to undertake a replication relatively independently.
 We identify three key area in which we argue that replication can help students (and teachers):